How Many Possible Stereoisomers Are There For Crestor

 Understanding Stereoisomers: The Basics

 Stereoisomers are molecules that have the same molecular formula and sequence of bonded atoms (constitution), but differ in the three-dimensional orientations of their atoms in space.
-This seemingly subtle difference can have profound effects on a molecule's physical properties, chemical reactivity, and biological activity.
+Now, this seemingly subtle difference can have profound effects on a molecule's physical properties, chemical reactivity, and biological activity.
 There are two main types of stereoisomers: enantiomers and diastereomers.

 • Enantiomers: These are stereoisomers that are non-superimposable mirror images of each other.
 Think of your left and right hands – they are mirror images, but you cannot perfectly overlap them.
 Enantiomers occur when a molecule contains a chiral center, typically a carbon atom bonded to four different groups.
 A molecule with a chiral center is said to be chiral.